Canberra: Roads

-The automobile is by far the dominant form of transport in Canberra.
-The city is laid out so that arterial roads connecting inhabited clusters run through undeveloped areas of open land or forest, which results in a low population density; this also means that idle land is available for the development of future transport corridors if necessary without the need to build tunnels or acquire developed residential land.
-In contrast, other capital cities in Australia have substantially less green space.

-Canberra's districts are generally connected by parkways—limited access dual carriageway roads with speed limits generally set at a maximum of 100 km/h.
-An example is the Tuggeranong Parkway which links Canberra's CBD and Tuggeranong, and bypasses Weston Creek.
-In most districts, discrete residential suburbs are bounded by main arterial roads with only a few residential linking in, to deter non-local traffic from cutting through areas of housing.

-History
+The automobile is by far the dominant form of transport in Canberra, comprising 76.5% of trips in 2017.
+The speed limit in most suburban roads is 50 km/h, but some major suburban roads have a speed limit of 60 km/h.
+School zones, for some hours on school days, and town centres have limits of 40 km/h.
+Limited access dual carriageway roads, generally known as parkways, have higher speed limits, including the Tuggeranong Parkway, which links Canberra's CBD and Tuggeranong and has a speed limit of 100 km/h for most of its length.

 In 1974 the National Capital Development Commission announced a shift in transport planning to prioritise public transport and discourage commuting by car.
 The Commission's Transport Policy was a progressive, possibly radical, approach to transport planning for the time.
 Unwilling to accept the advice of a 1977 traffic study, the NCDC abandoned its commitment to expert-led planning, suppressed the modelling report and revived its car-oriented transport plans from the 1960s.
 This led to Canberra being a car-dominated city today.
 In 2006 Canberrans were the most likely of any Australian city dwellers to use their cars to get to work.

 In an effort to improve road safety, traffic cameras were first introduced to Canberra by the Kate Carnell Government in 1999.
-The traffic cameras installed in Canberra include fixed red-light and speed cameras and point-to-point speed cameras; together they bring in revenue of approximately $11 million per year in fines.
+The traffic cameras installed in Canberra include fixed red-light and speed cameras and point-to-point speed cameras; together they brought in revenue of approximately $11 million per year in fines in about 2014.